sesiii/sesiii/README.md

 - 👋 Hi, I’m @sesiii
 - 👀 I’m not interested in machine learning and deep learning
 - 🌱 I’m currently persuing Btech in Computer science and Engineering at IIT Kharagpur
 - Also thankyou for flirtng with me, as you came here to know me.
+HAHA just kidding
 -
 -
 - 📫 How to reach me linkedin: www.linkedin.com/in/